 It can be as simple as a single type of framing and the presenter speaking to the viewer, or you can let your creativity blossom and include lots of movement of the presenter, camera, or both.

-	You can make the style of presentation news like, inject some humor or include the clever use of props.
-A famous marketing video that brought all of those elements together is “Our Blades Are F***ing Great“, created by Dollar Shave Club.
+You can make the style of presentation news like, inject some humor, or include the clever use of props.
+A famous marketing video that brought all those elements together is “Our Blades Are F***ing Great“, created by Dollar Shave Club.

 Obviously, the video from Dollar Shave Club was shot using professional equipment.
 But it could equally have been recorded using a camera app, such as FiLMiC Pro, on an iPhone.
 Where you may have trouble is in replicating the smooth camera moves of this video.
 But acceptable results should be within your grasp.

 The Talking Head type of video works well because it’s more personal and engaging than other types of video, such as whiteboard videos or animation.

 You cannot avoid eye-contact with the viewer and your body language conveys non-verbal information useful to the audience in deciding upon your authenticity.

 That’s why appearing on camera is your chance to shine and enthuse about your product or service, assuming, of course, that you genuinely are enthusiastic about it.